IBM/proactive-healthcare-management-cpd-aws/README.md

 * Create an event notification for the S3 bucket to trigger functions on adding data to the bucket.
 * Create IAM Roles to AWS Services.
 * Create a Lambda producer function to encrypt the data from S3 bucket and send it to Amazon Kinesis.
-* Create a Machine Learning model using Guided ML (Modeler Flow) on IBM Cloud Pak for Data.
+* Create a Machine Learning model using SPSS Modeler on IBM Cloud Pak for Data.
 * Deploy the Machine Learning model on IBM Cloud Pak for Data Watson Machine learning and get the APIs to Invoke the model.
 * Create a Lambda consumer function to decrypt the streaming data from Amazon Kinesis and send it to the model to get predictions.
 * View the real-time predections from IBM Cloud Pak for Data Watson Machine Learning in Amazon CloudWatch.